timescale/docs/timescaledb/getting-started/launch-timescaledb.md

 <img class="main-content__illustration" src="https://s3.amazonaws.com/assets.timescale.com/docs/images/tsc-signup.png" alt="Sign up for Timescale Cloud"/>

 You need to confirm your account by clicking the link you receive via email.
-If you do not receive this link, please first check your spam folder and, failing that, please [contact us][contact-timescale].
+If you don't receive this link, first check your spam folder and, failing that, [contact us][contact-timescale].

 ### Step 2: Create your first service

-After you complete account verification, you can visit the [Timescale Cloud console][cloud-console] and login with your credentials.
+After confirming your account, visit the
+[Timescale Cloud console][cloud-console] and log in with your credentials.

 To begin, click 'Create service'.

 <img class="main-content__illustration" src="https://s3.amazonaws.com/assets.timescale.com/docs/images/tsc-createdb.png" alt="Create a Timescale Cloud service"/>

-For the purposes of this tutorial, **you can simply select the default name, compute and storage options**.
-But don't worry, if you want to do more with Timescale Cloud after you've completed everything, you can always resize your service or create a new one in a few clicks!
+For this tutorial, select the default name and compute and storage options.
+They'll suffice for now.
+If you want to do more with Timescale Cloud after completing the tutorial, you can always resize your service or create a new one in a few clicks.

-After you select 'Create service', you can see confirmation of your service account and password information.
-You should save the information in this confirmation screen in a safe place:
+After you select 'Create service,' you can see confirmation of your service account and password.
+Save the information in this confirmation screen in a safe
+place:

 <img class="main-content__illustration" src="https://s3.amazonaws.com/assets.timescale.com/docs/images/tsc-build-service.png" alt="Timescale Cloud service creation confirmation"/>

 <highlight type="warning">
- If you forget your password in the future, you can reset your password from the *service dashboard*.
+ You won't be able to view your password again, so remember to save it.
+But you can always reset your password if you forget it.
 </highlight>

 It takes a couple minutes for your service to be provisioned.
 When your database is